dmacias72/unRAID-NerdPack/README.md

 I use Sublime Text as an editor and SmarGit to upload to github

-copy tar-1.13 from unRAID to /bin/tar-1.13
+copy tar-1.13 from unRAID to /bin/tar-1.13 on laptop

-copy makepkg from unRAID to /sbin/makepkg
+copy makepkg from unRAID to /sbin/makepkg on laptop

-I modified gfjardim's pkg_build.sh to take an argument and add arch type plus modified the lettering function To compile the packages for unRAID plugin run from the source directory
+I modified gfjardim's pkg_build.sh to take an argument and add arch type plus modified the lettering function

+To compile the packages for unRAID plugin run from the source directory

 sudo ./mkpkg plugin